ricardoiarced/namaste-react/notes-episode-2-ignite-our-app/notes-episode-2.md

 ### What is npx?

-Similar as npm we has something called npx, and npx means executing a package.
+Similar as npm we have something called npx, and npx means executing a package.
 In this case we told Parcel to execute and we put our src, in this case was index.html to serve as an entry point for our web application.
 Parcel uses this file to build and bundle our application, then starts a development server to host our bundled application and provides a local URL.

 ### It is a good way to bring React into our project through CDN links?
 Why?